jhu-ip/cs220-f24/resources/github-ssh.md

 <img alt="screenshot showing settings for new GitHub token" class="keep_original_size" src="img/gh-new-token-settings.png">

-You should now get a message saying that your token has been created, as well as telling you what it is.  **Save your token somewhere that you won't use it** and now, you can use this token whenever Git asks you for a password.
+You should now get a message saying that your token has been created, as well as telling you what it is.  **Save your token somewhere that you won't lose it** and now, you can use this token whenever Git asks you for a password.
 Make sure that you clone all repositories using the HTTPS URL (which is the default one on GitHub):

 <img alt="screenshot showing how to clone a repository via HTTPS" class="keep_original_size" src="img/gh-clone-https.png">